capture-the-flag/capture-the-flag-2017/index.md

 Choose a team.
 Meet at your team's base by 6pm on Wednesday.

 TEMPLE TEAM's base is behind the Temple - that's 12:00 side, towards deep playa.
-Look for a giant silver, green, and blue flag.
+Look for a giant silver flag.

 MAN TEAM's base is behind center camp - that's the 6:00 side of Ring Road, with all the murals.
-Look for a giant red and orange flag.
+Look for a giant red flag.

 ## The objective